nichtgedacht/JetiMiniVario2/README.md

 AMS1117 5.0V type, if the input voltage exceeds 5.5V.
 The current baseboard uses an MCP1804 5V type.
 Power from 1 cell LiPo is perfectly ok for the device itself and the GNSS-modul.
 The 3.3V regulator of the XIAO can power the baro-sensor-pcbs VCC-pins in any setup.
-I recommend to remove the LEDs from the baro boards in order to save current consumption.
-The baro-pcbs can also be powered by the 5V because they have their own LDO 3.3V regulators.

 ## Software